riceissa/issarice.com/wiki/donation-history.md

 I decided not to donate in 2019.
 This is mainly for two reasons:

+Personal finances
-- Personal finances: I worked very little this year, so my income is small.
-My future income is also uncertain at this point, so I might need to use my savings in the future.
+:    I worked very little this year, so my income is small.
+My
+     future income is also uncertain at this point, so I might need to use my savings in the future.

-- Low value of small marginal donations to targets I am most interested in
+Low value of small marginal donations to targets I am most interested in funding :    I am currently most excited about funding independent AI safety
-  funding: I am currently most excited about funding independent AI safety researchers and small projects (in AI safety and some other areas).
+     researchers and small projects (in AI safety and some other areas).
 My best guess is that funding these individuals or projects to a point where there are significant counterfactual differences requires at least around $50,000 (amount calculated based on paying one researcher who doesn't require a lot of money for one year).
 As far as I know, there isn't a simple way to coordinate with other people interested in funding independent researchers, so I can't just say something like "I pledge to give $1,000 to person X if enough other people also pledge to do the same" and have all the logistics taken care of.
 The best alternatives to do this sort of coordination to fund independent researchers at the moment seem to be EA Funds's Long-Term Future Fund and the EA Hotel; I think these are decent options but I prefer having more control over what gets funded.

 [cw]: https://contractwork.vipulnaik.com/worker.php?worker=Issa+Rice "“Contract work by Issa Rice for Vipul Naik”."